Michael-N/Simple-Cryptography/README.md

 # Simple-Cryptography
 * This is a small(currently) few pieces of code that preform rudimentary encryption and decryption sequences for an introductory class to cryptography
 * Written in Python 3.5.1
-* There will not be a version avilable for any version of Python lower than 3.5.1
 * camelCase is the standard for variable declerations

 ##Overview